Skip to main content

 Louise is passionate about the employment rights of women who are pregnant or on maternity leave and regularly advises employees who are concerned they have been discriminated against as well as speaking at events on these rights.

-For her employer clients, Louise often works as part of the HR team providing prompt and practical advice on day-to-day HR queries.
-She focusses on early resolution of disputes and achieving the best outcome whilst minimising risk.
+For her employer clients, Louise often works as part of the HR team providing prompt and practical advice on day-to-day HR queries as well as strategic advice on TUPE, redundancies and restructurings, and disputes.

-Louise is also a thought leader on EDI, wellbeing in the workplace, workplace culture and flexible working, having spoken at many industry and client events and commented on these issues in the press and HR trade magazines as well as leading major research in these areas: 2022 EDI research, 2021 Ethical Leadership research and 2020 Flexible Working research.
+Louise is a thought leader on wellbeing in the workplace, workplace culture, flexible working and EDI, having spoken at many industry and client events and commented on these issues in the press and HR trade magazines as well as leading major research in these areas: 2024 Wellbeing research, 2023 Leadership development research2022 EDI research, 2021 Ethical Leadership research and 2020 Flexible Working research.

-Louise is Chair of the Business Network group for the business improvement district, Better Bankside, which promotes a thriving business ecosystem for the Bankside area.
+Louise is a member of the Business Network theme group for the business improvement district, Better Bankside, which promotes a thriving business ecosystem for the Bankside area.

 Recent Experience – Senior Executives